-- Assemble staff to fulfill duties of the International Expanded, as required. - Coordinate with incoming Partner Country INLOs at NIFC. - Ensure entry requirements are completed for all resources. - Primary point of contact until resources (sending) arrive in the Partner Country. - Resource tracking for the duration of the RFA.
+- Assemble staff to fulfill duties of the International Expanded Dispatch, as required. - Coordinate with incoming Partner Country INLOs at NIFC. - Ensure entry requirements are completed for all resources.

+- Primary point of contact until resources (sending) arrive in the Partner Country. - Resource tracking for the duration of the RFA.

-International Expanded
+International Expanded Dispatch

-The international expanded operates out of the NICC under the direction of the International Coordinator.
-Unlike a traditional expanded dispatch, the international expanded functional areas are unique to the RFA being processed and may include positions such as: Manifest and Electronic Country Clearance (eCC) Manager, Ground Mobilization Manager, Air Mobilization Manager, Aviation Resource Manager, Agency Travel Specialist, etc.
+The International Expanded Dispatch operates out of the NICC under the direction of the International Coordinator.
+Unlike a traditional expanded dispatch, the International Expanded Dispatch functional areas are unique to the RFA being processed and may include positions such as: Manifest and Electronic Country Clearance (eCC) Manager, Ground Mobilization Manager, Air Mobilization Manager, Aviation Resource Manager, Agency Travel Specialist, etc.